FuelLabs/sway-rfcs/rfcs/0016-const-fn.md

 **tens of milliseconds**, which is negligible compared to compiling a program with std which takes around 2.5 seconds.

+## Enforcing constness rules

+To ensure that `const fn`s maintain predictable compile-time behavior, we enforce a set of constness rules that restrict what can and cannot be done inside a `const fn`.
+These rules prevent operations that rely on runtime state while allowing deterministic computation at compile time.

+- No access to storage
+- Cannot use certain asm opcodes
+- Error out when `const context` is assigned to a heap type.

+### Non usable asm opcodes

+The same opcodes that are disallowed to predicates are also disallowed in const fn:

+- BAL
+- BHEI
+- BHSH
+- BURN
+- CALL
+- CB
+- CCP
+- CROO
+- CSIZ
+- GM
+- LOG
+- LOGD
+- MINT
+- RETD
+- SMO
+- SRW
+- SRWQ
+- SWW
+- SWWQ
+- TIME
+- TR
+- TRO

+### Heap types

+Heap types are a challenge for `const fn` for multiple reasons.
+First is the how to map the binary data section entry for a Heap type to the heap.
+Another challenge is that to properly use heap types such as `Vec<T>` we want to support methods such as: `fn push(ref mut self, value: T)`, and this would require `const fn`s to support `ref mut` parameters.

+As heap types created in the binary data section would require additional effort to be used at runtime and in small cases this would offset the time required to recompute them.
+It would be better to disallow `const fn` from returning or receiving Heap types but still allow them to use Heap types inside the `const fn` code blocks.

+Thus we propose to not try to serialize and deserialize the heap types in the binary data section instead throw warnings or errors when the compiler tries to store the result of a const evaluation in the binary data section.

+This allows `const fn`s to use heap types internally but restricts types in the data sections to non heap types.

+### `ref mut` parameters

+Support of `ref mut` in `const fn` is a requirement for properly handling heap type such as `Vec<T>` and function such as `fn push(ref mut self, value: T)`.

+A `const fn` with a `ref mut` parameters is callable inside other regular and `const fn`s but cannot be used directly in other `const contexts` such as constant items.

 ## Final binary

-The final binary outputted by the compiler won't have any opcodes related to the computation of `const fn`s.
-All the `const fn`s results will reside in the binary data section. `const fn` calls will be replaced by using the respective const variable that is generated during the const evaluation.
+When a `const fn`is not called at runtime the final binary outputted by the compiler won't have any opcodes related to the computation of `const fn`s.

+All the `const fn`s results reside in the binary data section. `const fn` calls are replaced by the respective const variable that is generated during the const evaluation.

 When a `const fn` is called with the same arguments in different places a unique data section const entry should be used.